phurwicz/hover/docs/pages/tutorial/t1-active-learning.md

-> `hover` offers a few powerful built-in recipes.
+> The most common usage of `hover` is through built-in "recipes" like in the quickstart.
 >
-> :ferris_wheel: Let's explore an active learning example.
+> :ferris_wheel: Let's explore another `recipe` -- an active learning example.

 {!docs/snippets/html/stylesheet.html!}